Skip to content

 Verify that cable connects to something else on the network like the router

-Verify what it is plugged in to has power
+Verify what it is plugged in to has power.
+The router or the antenna it is connected to

 Verify something else on the network says "connected".
 For instance do any of the iPads or other RCKs say connected or network connected?